 Preservatives stop unwanted contamination of a vaccine.
 They have been used in vaccines for many years.
 Very few serious adverse events have been associated with the use of these preservatives.
 The most commonly used preservative is 2-phenoxyethanol.

 2-phenoxyethanol is used in a range of cosmetics such as baby care products, eye and ear drops as well as vaccines.
 It is metabolised (broken down) and excreted by being exhaled, in the urine and in the faeces, and has little toxicity in humans.
-Very high doses in animals can cause irritation.
+There is little toxicity in humans and some irritation with very high doses in animals.

 Phenol is an aromatic alcohol infrequently used as a preservative in vaccines.

-No thimerosal, also called thiomersal, is used in New Zealand vaccines.
-Historically, this mercury derived compound was used as a preservative in vaccines and other health care products internationally for many years.
+No vaccines on the New Zealand Immunisation Schedule contain thiomersal, also called thimerosal.
+Thiomersal is a mercury derived compound that was used as a preservative in vaccines and other health care products internationally for many years.
+There is no evidence that thiomersal caused any serious or long-term adverse events.

 Surfactants are a type of emulsifier.
 They assist particles remain suspended in liquid, preventing settling and clumping, by lowering the surface tension of the liquid.
 An example is polysorbate 80 (Tween 80®), made from sorbitol (sugar alcohol) and oleic acid (omega-9 fatty acid), which is also used in foods such as ice cream.
 Surfactants are also used in shampoos, toothpastes, inks and fabric softeners.